rahulsharma15j/zoom_clone/plan.md

 -Initialize our first view DONE
 -Create a room id DONE
 -Add the ability to view our own Video DONE
--Add the ability to allow others to stream their video -Add Styling
+-Add the ability to allow others to stream their video DONE -Add Styling DONE
--Add the ability to create messages
+-Add the ability to create messages DONE
--Add mute button
+-Add mute button DONE
--Add Stop Video button
+-Add Stop Video button DONE